gitbucket/markedj/README.md

 gfm          | true    | Enable [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown).
 tables       | true    | Enable GFM [tables](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#wiki-tables).
 This option requires the `gfm` option to be true. breaks       | false   | Enable GFM [line breaks](https://help.github.com/articles/github-flavored-markdown#newlines).
-This option requires the `gfm` option to be true. pedantic     | false   | Conform to obscure parts of `markdown.pl` as much as possible. sanitize     | false   | Ignore any HTML that has been input. langPrefix   | "lang-" | Prefix of class attribute of code block headerPrefix | ""      | Prefix of id attribute of header xhtml        | false   | Generate XHTML rather than HTML
+This option requires the `gfm` option to be true. sanitize     | false   | Ignore any HTML that has been input. langPrefix   | "lang-" | Prefix of class attribute of code block headerPrefix | ""      | Prefix of id attribute of header